 We want to make the Islamic festivals a real part of our children’s lives.
-We want to create memories, want our kids to love our festivals and our deen, but not sure how to go about it.
+We want to create memories and want our kids to love our festivals and our deen, but not sure how to go about it.
 So how do we inspire our kids to love Ramadan?

-Those of us who live in non-Muslim countries, we know that, to our children Ramadan and Eid can look dull in comparison to Christmas, Halloween, Easter, etc.
+Those of us who live in non-Muslim countries, know that to our children Ramadan and Eid can look dull in comparison to Christmas, Halloween, Easter, etc.

 There is little to no recognition of the Muslim holidays outside of our homes and masjids.

-Whilst I don’t believe we need to compete with our Christian neighbors, as parents I firmly believe we have a responsibility to make all of our religious obligations meaningful and, as much as fun, exciting and educational for our kids as possible.
+While I don’t believe we need to compete with our Christian neighbors, as parents, I firmly believe we have a responsibility to make all of our religious obligations meaningful and as fun, exciting, and educational for our kids as possible.

-Here are simple ways to make Ramadan exciting and fun for them now so they fall in love with the month for life –
+Here are simple ways to make Ramadan exciting and fun for them now so they fall in love with the month.

 1. Welcome Ramadan in Your Home

 Involve the kids in decorating your home for Ramadan to get them in the mood and inspire them to love Ramadan.
 Read more about why it is important to decorate and welcome the blessed month in your home.

 Read, read, read.
 Kids love stories.
 For us parents, this is a great way to get our point across.

 Read to them about Ramadan, its significance, and the Islamic traditions of the month.
 Read before iftar, during the weekends, and in between other times.
 Here’s a fabulous list of Ramadan books for ages 2–17.